 This is one reason why new policies that protect patients from surprise medical bills are more important than ever.
-While states continue to lead the way in protecting patients (both from COVID-19 surprise bills and beyond), Congress has not yet adopted a comprehensive ban on surprise medical bills for COVID-19 testing or treatment.
-And the Trump administration has tried to protect some patients, but questions remain about how effective this approach will be.
+States continue to lead the way in protecting patients (both from COVID-19 surprise bills and beyond).
+Although Congress recently enacted new legislation to protect patients from surprise medical bills, this legislation does not go into effect until 2022, meaning some patients could receive surprise medical bills for COVID-19 testing or treatment until then.
+The federal government tried to protect some patients, but questions remain about how effective this approach will be.

 Here are some resources to help better understand the status of current protections during the COVID-19 pandemic—and how policymakers could further protect patients during the critical time.

 States Protect Patients from Surprise Medical Bills.
 Even during the pandemic, states have adopted new or expanded protections for patients, with more states on the horizon.
 This To The Point blog for The Commonwealth Fund highlights the latest action in three states and new emergency protections in six states.
 Use this interactive map to see additional states that have adopted emergency protections for surprise medical bills or encouraged health care providers and insurers to protect patients.